 The quality, quantity and sheer size of the images make it well worth a visit.
 At the end of the post I’ve included a map and suggested walking route.

-Just before you get to Carrer de Espronceda you will see a large metal gate which is the entrance to an old factory.
+Just before you get to Carrer de Espronceda you will see a large metal gate which is the entrance to an old factory that is now an art research and production centre.
 If the gate is open take a look inside, otherwise continue along the perimeter of the site.

 The walls are covered with street art from the pedestrian crossing around the corner and along Carrer de Espronceda for almost half a block.
 Don’t forget to look up or you might miss the the 5 story high corinthian column and the home made statue of an alien (on the other side of the road).